christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 one who spread Zoroastrianism.
-The Persepolis Tablets (PFS 79, PFS 796 and PF 250) which date from the time of Darius the Great are filled with Buddhist iconography and tell a story that Darius the Great came to power by overthrowing the "stargazer-Magus" Gaumata in Babylon.
+The Persepolis Tablets (PFS 79, PFS 796 and PF 250) which date from the time of Darius the Great are filled with Buddhist iconography and tell a story that Darius the Great came to power by overthrowing the "stargazer-Magus" Gaumata in Babylon [^29].
 Gaumata Bardya was the satrap (governor) of the Persian province of Bactra (modern day Afghanistan).